Got Springboard questions? We’ve got answers!

 Whatever you decide, we’re confident that the Springboard Fellowship will be a great start to your professional journey, and we’re committed to helping you get to where you want to go.

-A select group of Hillel campuses have promised to work with their Fellows to afford them the opportunity to work at summer camp and complete their fellowship.
-The campuses with camp-friendly options will be posted in January.
+A select group of Hillel campuses have agreed to work with Fellows to provide them with the opportunity to work at camp in the summer months as a part of their Fellowship commitment.
+Candidates will be asked about this preference as a part of the application and/or screening interview process.

 Networking and forming relationships with other Springboard Fellows is a crucial part of the Fellowship.